 11. Kiss The Ground – The Book

 If you read my last post, you know I didn’t do a great job sticking to my resolution of reading one book a month, but I did manage to read a few and one of my favorites was Kiss the Ground.
 This book is connected to the documentary and actually came out first.
 So if you have seen Kiss the Ground, and enjoyed it you will love this book too.
-The book covers even more topics and goes further in depth then the documentary did.
-I loved reading this book and it totally changed my shopping habits (just one way the book effected me).
+The book covers even more topics and goes further in-depth then the documentary did.
+I loved reading this book and it totally changed my shopping habits (just one way the book affected me).

 Greenlights, the Matthew McConaughey memoir is another book I read this year and I loved it.
 I read it probably faster than I have read any book in recent years.
 I literally could not put it down.
 I like Matthew McConaughey, I enjoy his movies and thought it was super cool to see him at a military event I attended in Hawaii, but I wouldn’t say I’m a super fan.
 I really probably would have never even thought to pick up his book, until I heard him on an Armchair Expert episode.
-On the episode he shared some of his stories and the motivation behind the book and immediately I was like, “Ok, if this is what he’s sharing to get you to read, what the hell else is in this book?”
+On the episode, he shared some of his stories and the motivation behind the book, and immediately I was like, “Ok, if this is what he’s sharing to get you to read, what the hell else is in this book?”
 And I was not disappointed.
 McConaughey shares some crazy stories!
 However, beyond being really entertaining the book is also inspiring and encouraging.
 The book makes you feel like you can find a way to do anything and encourages you to spin even the worse situations.
 Even if you aren’t a McConaughey fan, this book is worth checking out.

 This year my husband and I perfected our chicken taco and taquito recipe.
-With that we are also really damn close to perfecting our guacamole (the key is fresh organic avocados).
-I was going to share the recipe, but as I write this I realize it might be a good blog post all in its own, so I’ll just share that we season our chicken with a wing rub recipe we found online.
-We use five or six different seasoning and season the crap out of the chicken.
+With that, we are also really damn close to perfecting our guacamole (the key is fresh organic avocados).
+I was going to share the recipe, but as I write this I realize it might be a good blog post all on its own, so I’ll just share that we season our chicken with a wing rub recipe we found online.
+We use five or six different seasonings and season the crap out of the chicken.
 We then pan fry it, shredded it, and throw it back in the pan to suck up the juices.
 We use the same meat for both our tacos and our taquitos and it has become one of our favorite go-to meals this year.

 14. Hot Chickz

 This past year I discovered kombucha and I am obsessed.
-Depending on what you search, what study you look at, you will find all different pros and cons to drinking kombucha.
-Some people say it does nothing, others say it may even be bad for you, and then on the other side you can find what feels like an almost endless list of benefits, from weight loss, to depression, clearing up your skin and even cancer prevention.
+Depending on what you search, and what study you look at, you will find all the different pros and cons to drinking kombucha.
+Some people say it does nothing, others say it may even be bad for you, and then on the other side, you can find what feels like an almost endless list of benefits, from weight loss to depression, clearing up your skin and even cancer prevention.
 One thing that is true is kombucha is a good source of probiotics and probiotics are good for gut health and gut health is important for overall health.
 That is what inspired me to try kombucha.
 I wanted the probiotics and the help with my gut health, because, although never major, I’m always having stomach problems.

 Kombucha seems to have done what I wanted it to do.
 Since I started drinking kombucha regularly, my stomach and things gut related have gotten better, but besides that I just feel better overall.
-It may be real, it may be placebo, but I’m hooked on kombucha and actually don’t feel as good on the days I don’t have any.
+It may be real, it may be a placebo, but I’m hooked on kombucha and actually don’t feel as good on the days I don’t have any.
 Besides gut improvement (and being less bloated which is probably related) I feel like I have more energy, on days I’m feeling sluggish or under the weather it can turn that around.
 It’s hard to explain exactly what feels better, but I just feel better.